 8001-10,000 ft: increase processing time by 20 minutes

-don’t let this last bit scare ya, or that link above. because if you follow these steps and the recipes completely and accurately you will have many jars of good and safe eats! for a list of tigress’ picks for canning equipment go here, or check out my larder on amazon. time to get cannin’ peeps!
+Don’t let this last bit scare ya, because if you follow these steps and the recipes completely and accurately you will have many jars of good and safe eats! for a list of canning equipment go here.
+Time to get cannin’ peeps!